10 Secrets to Keep your Grocery Spending Down:

 While I much prefer fresh vegetables, sometimes buying frozen vegetables can be cheaper in the long run.
 Especially if you find certain vegetables are always going bad before you have a chance to finish them.
 (That’s cauliflower in our home!)
 I usually have a bag of mixed frozen vegetables on hand for those nights when dinner can’t be made fast enough.
 We have also determined that steaming them makes them taste the best.
 They’re not as soggy that way!

 I don’t use a lot of coupons, but as I mentioned above, I’ve stocked up on pasta (and other items) many times because of some sales and coupons I’ve had.
 I also consider paper towels, toilet paper, toothpaste and other household items to be grocery items and I won’t buy these items unless I have a coupon.
-There are also a couple of cash back sites (Checkout 51 and Ampli use code AMPLI5 for a free $5 bonus) that I use to save even more.
+There are also some great cash back apps that I use to save even more.

 Eat before you shop